 During a member and donor night at the Exploratorium, we hosted an electronic greeting cards activity where we invited participants to make their own light up holiday cards.
 The activity featured paper circuit making with LEDs to embellish handmade cards.

 For this event, the focus was on using two types of LEDs: gumdrops and stickers.
-The premise of creating paper circuits without soldering surface mount LEDs was very appealing.
-We used a gumdrop LEDs in a variety of colors and sizes as well as Chibitronics LED stickers.
+The premise of creating paper circuits without soldering surface-mount LEDs was very appealing.
+We used gumdrop LEDs in a variety of colors and sizes as well as Chibitronics LED stickers.

 A switch sampler from Becca Rose (@beccaerose) and a paper circuit remix by Susan Klimczak (@zackboston) was an exciting addition to the activity.